nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 // CKByte on the Godwoken chain
 CKB.gw

-// WBTC crossed from the Ethereum chain to the CKB chain via Forcebridge WBTC.ckb|fb.eth
+// WBTC crossed from the Ethereum chain to the CKB chain via Force Bridge WBTC.ckb|fb.eth

-// BNB crossed from the BSC chain to the CKB chain via Forcebridge BNB.ckb|fb.bsc
+// BNB crossed from the BSC chain to the CKB chain via Force Bridge BNB.ckb|fb.bsc

 // ETH crossed from the Ethereum chain to the CKB chain via Anotherbridge